00j5y/NGL-Spammer/README.md

 3. Write your message
 4. Run the code and enjoy!

-I can't add a proxies, every proxy request are declined by NGL so this project is a little bit useless..
+I can't add a proxies system, every proxy request are declined by NGL so this project is a little bit useless..

 <h2 align="center">🎬 Demo</h2>